OpenEMR Deployment Strategy for Healthcare CIOs

 Encrypt your database at rest to protect data even if the server is physically compromised.
 Remove the default files, such as setup.php, after the software has been installed.

-1. Select the Right Deployment Model
+1. Choosing the Right OpenEMR Deployment Model: Cloud vs On-Premise

 On-Premise: Running OpenEMR on your own servers will provide you with full control.
 This model is commonly requested in smaller organizations or where the data has locality criteria.
 It, however, needs a lot of in-house IT talent and may not be easy to scale quickly.